mark-watson/haskell_book/manuscript/kgcreator.md

 The KGCreator Haskell application looks in a specified directory for text files to process.
 For each file with a **.txt** extension there should be a matching file with the extension **.meta** that contains a single line: the URI of the web location where the corresponding text was found.
 The reason we need this is that we want to create graph knowledge bases of information found in text sources and the original location of the data is important to preserve.

-We have not looked at an example of using command line arguments yet so let's go into some detail.
+We have not looked at an example of using command line arguments yet so let's go into some detail on how we do this.
 Previously when we have defined an output target executable in our **.cabal** file, in this case *KGCreator-exe*, we can use stack to build the executable and run it with: